realloc/cookbook-repos/README.md

 data-driven approach and enumerate desired repos in 'repos' attribute anywhere you want.

-When you just need to add imple package source without additional actions like pinning, just add attribute hash describing repo in node["repos"] list.
+When you just need to add simple package source without additional actions like pinning, just add attribute hash describing repo in node["repos"] list.

-When

 Example use of run_list: